Last updated on August 8th, 2021 at 01:47 pm

 Chicken and Dumplings Casserole is a comforting dish loaded with tender chicken, creamy sauce, then topped with fluffy dumplings.
 A one-skillet meal the whole family is sure to love!

-Chicken and Dumplings Casserole may seem intimidating, but it’s actually very easy.
+This Easy Oven Baked Chicken and Dumplings Casserole recipe may seem intimidating, but it’s actually very easy.
 It’s one of my secret weapons during busy weeknights because it takes less than an hour to make.
 If you enjoy Old Fashion Chicken and Dumpling, you will definitely love this meal!

 It only requires basic ingredients like chicken, flour, bacon, cheese.
 Best of all, it’s so delicious, creamy, and super flavorful.
 Also, if you love a cheesy dish, this is one the best out there.
 Apart from being flavorful, it is rich, cheesy, and creamy with tender meat and homemade dumplings in every bite.
 There’s also a whole cup of bacon in there!

-This casserole dish still tastes awesome when reheated, so it’s a great recipe if you do meal prepping.
+This delicious chicken casserole still tastes awesome the next day when reheated,.
+Therefore, it’s a great recipe if you do meal prepping.
 You can also do a bigger batch if making for a crowd or halve it if it’s just for a few people.
 I love serving it with a salad and some vegetables on the side.
 I have no doubt this will become a classic in your home as it is in mine!

 How to make Chicken and Dumplings Casserole?